 a Win for All of Us

-In August 2020 the EPA made a decision that impacts millions of people, whether directly or indirectly, and most have never heard of it.
-Their decision was to reverse the previous 2014 EPA findings that the Pebble Mine project in Bristol Bay, AK posed no major environmental risk to the Bristol Bay watershed.
+In August 2020 the EPA made a decision that potentially impacts millions, and most have never heard of it.
+Their decision reversed previous 2014 EPA findings that concluded the Pebble Mine project posed an environmental risk to the valuable Bristol Bay watershed in Alaska.

-This announcement resulted in a large outcry from many on both sides of the political aisle.
-Many questions were raised given that the Draft Environmental Impact Statement suggests that Phase 1 of the proposed Pebble Mine would potentially “destroy more than 80 miles of streams and 3,500 acres of wetlands, lead to large amounts of waste that would require continuous treatment, and would also lay a natural gas pipeline under Alaska’s largest freshwater lake, Iliamna Lake.”
+The announcement resulted in a large outcry from many on both sides of the political aisle.
+Notably, this led to numerous questions being raised by key players from businesses to politicians.
+Especially since the Draft Environmental Impact Statement suggests that Phase 1 of the proposed Pebble Mine would potentially “destroy more than 80 miles of streams and 3,500 acres of wetlands, lead to large amounts of waste that would require continuous treatment, and would also lay a natural gas pipeline under Alaska’s largest freshwater lake, Iliamna Lake.”

 Why is this important?

 The Bristol Bay watershed is home to one of the world’s largest sustainable and renewable resources for salmon.
-Not only is it a domestic resource that supports local and indigenous communities but it also “supplies roughly 50% of the world’s commercial supply of wild sockeye salmon.”
+Additionally, the watershed is a domestic resource that supports local and indigenous communities and also “supplies roughly 50% of the world’s commercial supply of wild sockeye salmon.”
 The benefits of the watershed include an economic contribution “worth $2.2 billion annually, supporting 15,000 commercial fishing jobs, subsistence foods for 31 Alaska Native Tribes, and a globally renowned trout and salmon sportfishery.”

-Risking Bristol Bay means risking the loss of all these benefits as well as hurting the worldwide economy.
-Impacting industries from commercial fishing, to tourism, to restaurants throughout the globe, the potential loss can’t be fully understood.
+Unquestionably, we can see that risking Bristol Bay means risking the loss of these benefits.
+In a similar fashion, it risks damaging the worldwide economy.
+The impact on industries from commercial fishing to tourism, to restaurants throughout the globe is an immeasurable loss.

 Recent Wins Have Delayed Development